-A query directed to al-Tartusi underscores the ambiguity surrounding the tension between the permissibility of showing courtesy to non-believers and the obligation to demonstrate disdain toward them.
-Al-Tartusi’s approach indicates that certain Salafi-jihadi jurists are willing to consider more complex and context-sensitive perspectives on relations with non-believers, extending beyond a strict focus on doctrinal correctness and practical efficacy.
-As al-Tartusi explains, hating disbelief and people who adhere to it is one thing and interacting with disbelievers in “kindness, gentleness, honesty, trustworthiness, and the ethics of prophethood is another thing.”
-The two, he explains, neither contradict nor negate one another as exemplified in the Prophet’s behavior.
+Al-Tartusi’s response to one query put to him underscores the ambiguities inherent in the simultaneous permissibility of showing courtesy to non-believers and the obligation to demonstrate disdain toward them.
+Al-Tartusi’s approach indicates that certain Salafi-jihadi jurists are willing to consider more complex and context-sensitive perspectives on relations with non-believers that extend beyond a strict focus on doctrinal correctness and practical efficacy.
+As al-Tartusi explains, hating disbelief and disbelievers is one thing, and interacting with disbelievers in “kindness, gentleness, honesty, trustworthiness, and the ethics of prophethood is another thing.”
+The two, he explains, are not contradictory, as exemplified in the Prophet and his companions’ behavior.
 Al-Tartusi offers a religious rationale for promoting courteous behavior toward non-believers.
-Practically, he reminds Salafi-jihadi adherents that they are tasked not only with preserving doctrinal purity but also “with inviting people to Allah through wisdom and gentle preaching and to be a bearer of good news, not a repellent, a companion, not a fanatic or extremist.”
-He urges Salafi-jihadis to be diligent in rescuing people “from misguidance to guidance, from polytheism and disbelief to tawhid and faith, and from Hellfire to Paradise.”
-One principle, he asserts, should not overshadow another, nor should one virtue eclipse another, as long as those principles are legitimate according to Islam.
+He reminds Salafi-jihadi adherents that, in practice, they are tasked not only with preserving doctrinal purity but also “with calling people to Allah the Almighty through wisdom and gentle counsel and to be a bearer of good news, not a repeller, a companion, not a fanatical extremist.”
+He urges Salafi-jihadis to be diligent in rescuing people “from misguidance to guidance, from polytheism and disbelief to tawḥīd [the doctrine that God is one] and faith, and from Hellfire to Paradise.”
+One principle, he asserts, should not overshadow another, nor should one virtue eclipse another, as long as those principles are legitimate in Islam.

 Thus, the doctrine of al-walā’ wa-l-barā’, as reflected in this reply, must be placed in the larger context of the duty to expand Islam’s influence globally.
-A Muslim must harbor feelings of hate toward the infidels, to protect himself against forbidden association with the non-Muslims, but at the same time he should be kind and gracious to the infidels outwardly.
-Kindness should be directed at the infidel themselves while hatred should be aimed at the infidels’ beliefs and religious practice.
-A Muslim, therefore, can be sympathetic towards an infidel as a person and at the same time loath his mistaken religious morals.
-He can express his negative feelings albeit in a palatable manner.
-Kindness towards the infidels, therefore, has a meaningful and even sublime purpose.
-It is designed to inspire infidels to embrace Islam.
-Benevolence would open the heart of the infidels to Islam while roughness and cruelty would push away potential converts.
+Muslims must harbor hatred toward infidels to protect themselves against forbidden association with them, but, at the same time, should be outwardly kind and gracious toward them.
+Kindness should be extended to infidels themselves, whereas hatred is reserved for infidels’ beliefs and religious practices.
+Accordingly, Muslims can be sympathetic toward infidels as people while simultaneously loathing their religious morals.
+While they can express their negative feelings toward infidel creeds, they must do so in a palatable manner.
+Kindness toward infidels, therefore, has the meaningful, even sublime purpose of inspiring infidels to embrace Islam.
+Benevolence can open infidels’ hearts to Islam, while rough and cruel treatment of them can drive potential converts away.

-Similarly to al-Shami’s ruling in the previous chapter regarding Salafi-jihadi worshippers who systematically reiterate their prayer in the corner of the mosque following the conclusion of the congregational prayer, al-Tartusi’s concerns here extend beyond mere religious puritanism to include the greater benefit of Islam.
-He recognizes that fanatism and extremism are likely to alienate non-Muslims, whereas kindness has the potential to attract them.
-In his closing remarks, al-Tartusi expresses regrets that both jurists and ordinary Muslims today often perceive Islamic morals as inherently conflicting with non-Islamic ethics, assuming that adhering to Islamic principles necessitates rejecting all non-Islamic ethical frameworks.
-Notably, al-Tartusi’s lenient stance aligns with that of Taqlidi jurists who uphold that Islam prohibits feelings of love for non-believers but does not preclude kindness.
-Indeed, most prominent Salafi-taqlidi jurists permit courteous behavior towards infidels, provided that it does not foster affection.
-Some taqlidi jurists adopt an instrumental approach, permitting kindness towards non-believers only when it is intended to encourage their conversion to Islam.
+As with al-Shami’s ruling examined in the previous chapter concerning Salafi-jihadi worshippers who systematically reiterate their prayer in the corner of the mosque following the conclusion of the congregational prayer, al-Tartusi moves beyond mere religious puritanism to include broader considerations of what is of greater benefit to Islam.
+He recognizes that fanaticism and extremism are likely to alienate non-Muslims, whereas kindness has the potential to attract them.
+In his closing remarks, al-Tartusi expresses regret that both jurists and ordinary Muslims today often perceive Islamic morals as inherently in conflict with non-Islamic ethics and, hence, assume that adhering to Islamic principles necessitates rejecting all non-Islamic ethical frameworks.
+Al-Tartusi’s lenient stance notably aligns with that of taqlidi jurists who maintain that Islam prohibits feelings of love for non-believers but does not preclude kindness to them.
+Indeed, most prominent Salafi-taqlidi jurists permit courtesy toward infidels, provided that it does not foster affection.
+Some taqlidi jurists adopt an instrumental approach, permitting kindness toward non-believers only when it is intended to encourage their conversion to Islam.